 We’ve taken her out with us every day from that point on.
 She usually runs just a little ahead of us and always stops & turns to see where we are and what direction we were going.
 Then she’ll adjust her direction to keep in step with ours.

 We require her to respond to us correctly when we give her a command, and she typically does!
 Now we’re even able to open the door to let her go outside to do her business without worry of her running away.
 She knows her boundaries and she stays within the confines of the backyard even though she could easily slip under the barbed wire fence & run as she pleases.

 So now we take her with us almost every time we go outside.
 She gets beyond excited when we ask her if she “wants to go”.
 It doesn’t matter where – to the mailbox, the chicken coop, or out in the pasture to check cows – she happily trots next to us as we stroll along.
 SUCCESS!!

 Reinforcing The Training

-We still have the training collar and we use it from time to time when we feel she needs a little reinforcement in her training.
+We still have the training collar and we use it from time to time when we feel she needs a little reinforcement in her obedience training.
 We never have to use the vibration or shock.
 The tone is all it takes to have her stop what she’s doing & come sit at our feet.

 We couldn’t be happier – we have a smart, fun, amazing pet to love and she loves & trusts us in return.
 Sweet little Bailey has added much joy to our lives.
-And I know that she absolutely loves her life here on the ranch.
+And I know that she absolutely loves her life here on the homestead.
 What’s not to love??
 She gets to romp and play during the day either accompanying RancherMan as he checks the cattle or me as I go about my chores.
-And at the end of a fun day at the ranch she’s happiest curled up in my lap.
+And at the end of a fun day she’s happiest curled up in my lap.